Mansingh7697/Linear-Regression-Algorithm/README.md

 # Linear-Regression-Algorithm
-Projects related to Linear Regression algorithm
+This repository is created for machine learning projects related to Linear Regression algorithm.
+It consists some simple linear regression problems to advanced machine learning problems.
+Data files are stored in separate folder named as "Data Source"